11.0 Post-Season Playoffs, Playdowns and Championships, Structure, ALLIANCE Manual of Operations (Minor Hockey Alliance of Ontario)

 11.10 Declaratio o Championshi Team (AAA, AA/A BB & B):

-11.11 Trophy Policy:
+11.11 Award Policy:

 .1 ALLIANCE Hockey and ALLIANCE Hockey Championship Hosts will provide Championship presentation material for twenty- three (23) participants or as determined by the category's seasonal registration numbers.
 This includes all players, team officials and affiliate players.
 Additional presentation material may be ordered at a cost to the local association.

-11.12 Trophy Presentation Procedures:
+11.12 Award Presentation Procedures:

-.2 It is up to the Home Team Ice Schedule or Team Representative (to be determined by the Association) to contact the Regional Vice President to see if he/she is available to make the trophy presentation on that date.
+.2 It is up to the Home Team Ice Schedule or Team Representative (to be determined by the Association) to contact the Regional Vice President to see if they are available to make the trophy presentation on that date.
 If the Regional Vice President is unavailable the Ice Scheduler or Team Representative is to contact the following people in this order: the Representative Council Chair, the Representative Council Vice Chair and finally the team Coach to make the presentation.

 .3 Once the Presenter has been decided, the Association will then coordinate the information with the ALLIANCE Office.